FREE SHIPPING AND RETURNS ON ORDERS OVER $100

 One parting bit of advice: always rinse your watch after a dive with clean, fresh water.
 This will clean away grit and salt that build up and keep your watch working great.
 Be sure you regularly bring your watch to a qualified jeweler for regular servicing and always ask for a pressure test to be sure your watch is ready for your next dive.

-When you’re ready to pick out a solid dive watch you’ll be proud to wear in and out of the water, stop by our Palo Alto or San Francisco locations and our staff will be happy to show you wonderful options.
+When you’re ready to pick out a solid dive watch you’ll be proud to wear in and out of the water, stop by our Palo Alto location and our staff will be happy to show you wonderful options.